oneconcern/datamon/docs/usage/datamon_bundle_upload.md

 ```
       --concurrency-factor int   Heuristic on the amount of concurrency used by various operations.
 Turn this value down to use less memory, increase for faster operations. (default 100)
-      --context string           Set the context for datamon (default "dev")
       --files string             Text file containing list of files separated by newline.
   -h, --help                     help for upload
       --label string             The human-readable name of a label